VTorres09/DataMiningProject/README.md

 # DataMiningProject

-A data mining project based on a Formula 1 database, focused on answering the question: Will the pole position driver start the race?
-The repository explores historical race data using data analysis and machine learning techniques to uncover patterns and make predictions.
+This repository is part of a Master's program in Computer Science, with a focus on data mining and predictive analytics.
+The project explores a Formula 1 historical database to answer the question: Will the pole position driver win the race?